 “I’ll take your silence as a yes,” she said.
 She glanced once more at her smart phone but decided to leave it behind.
-Walking around the neighborhood with one stressor in her back pocket was quite enough for a simple food run.
+Walking around Brooklyn with one stressor in her back pocket was quite enough for a simple food run.

-It took Amelia twice the amount of time it normally would to reach the grocery store.
+It took Amelia twice the amount of time it normally would to reach her neighborhood grocery.
 The circuitous route she’d used added twelve minutes to the walk but took her through an area that was less dense with people.
 The entire trek felt like walking through a minefield, all because of that small device in her back pocket.
 Each time she saw someone in her path, she cut over a block or diverted down an alley.
-When they couldn’t be avoided, she hunched over and walked past them quickly, praying the device wouldn’t activate.
+When they couldn’t be avoided, she hunched over and walked past them quickly, praying Morty wouldn’t activate.

-Only once did the phone buzz and hum—which scared the crap out of her—though she didn’t see anyone nearby.
+Only once did it buzz and hum—which scared the crap out of her—though she didn’t see anyone nearby.
 It must have reacted to someone in the building she passed by at the time, but she had no desire to investigate.
 Apparently, the device worked through solid walls.
 Lovely.